DJJo14/kodi2home/README.md

 Add an automation on home assistant with the id/name: "volume_up".(you can leave automation triggers empty) Start up the kodi2home add-on and press the volume_up button.
 The automation will be triggerd on home assistant.
 Home assistant run you action that you put in you automation.

 ## Why
 Home assitant can control kodi, but when you press a button on kodi you can not trigger a action on home assistant.
 Kodi2home is a man in the middel.
 I found this a missing feature of Home assistent.
 This way you can turn on a light with a kodi remote.
-This is done so you can easy call services at home assistant, the other way around was already possible but, this is still a missing feature of Home Assistant.
+Or change the volume on your amplifier instead of kodi.
+Or much smarter things.

 ## Why this way
-With Kodi you can call scripts and with that do the same, because it has to start the script and then connect, it can be a sec later before the action is done.
+With Kodi you can call scripts and with that do the same.
+Like calling a webtrigger.
+Because it has to start the script and then connect, it can be a sec later before the action is done.

 ## How is it done
-Kodi2home is not more than two websocket's connected to etch other.
-One to code lisening to the "NotifyAll" and the other one sending it to Home Assistant.
+Kodi2home is not more than two websockets connected to each other.
+One side is lisening for the "NotifyAll" and the other side sending it to Home Assistant.
 Both of the websockets are already connected.
 It is done in a way Home Assistant uses kodi, so if it is liked, it can be intergated in to Home Assistant kodi intergration.

 ### Reload keymap